Splitting, Splicing and Projection in BPD Personalities

 episode.
 You on the other hand, are hyper-fixated on pleasing, loving

-and giving, to avoid being dropped on your head as often.
-It never
+and forgiving, to avoid being dropped on your head as often.
+It

-seems to work incidentally--but you'll keep wanting it to, despite
+never seems to work incidentally, but you'll keep wanting it to,

 problem with this pattern is, the Borderline is never held accountable